csmutz/apache_tcp_info/README.md

          - Getting SAVED_SYN and TCP_INFO currently requires putting socket in blocking mode--is this safe to do later?
            - Is this safe to do at start of connection?
       - switch to netlink instead of getsockopt?
-        - see INET_DIAG_INFO message type
         - If this was implemented, desired additional TCP_INFO attributes:
           - tcpi_rcv_mss (max observed payload size)
  - Database
    - Database of TCP fingerprints, especially SOHO router/IoT devices (right now an effective database does not exist)
    - Configuration for one database to create a label per client (env variable and logging attribute)